Skip to main content

 Read on to find out who's the leader of the sportswear race!

-Which brands of activewear are included in this ethical guide?
+Which brands of sportswear and activewear are included in this ethical guide?

-In this guide to ethical sportwear brands we have included brands that are bigger in yoga or gym wear like Gymshark, Lululemon and Sweaty Betty, along with the big mainstream brands like Fila, USA Pro, Under Armour, Nike, Puma, North Face and Decathlon.
-We have also included some more smaller ethical alternatives such as Girlfriend Collective, Gossypium, Pangaia and Tala
+In this guide to ethical sportwear brands we have included brands that are bigger in yoga or gym wear like Gymshark, Lululemon and Sweaty Betty, along with the big mainstream sports clothing brands like Decathlon, Fila, Nike, North Face, Puma, Under Armour, and USA Pro.
+We have also included some smaller ethical alternatives such as Girlfriend Collective, Gossypium, Pangaia and Tala

-In this newly updated guide we have also expanded the secondhand retailers and now have eight brands listed like Beyond Retro, Preloved, Oxfam, Depop and Vinted.
+In this newly updated guide we have also included more secondhand retailers and now have eight brands listed like Beyond Retro, Depop, Oxfam, Preloved, and Vinted

-Of course, for many sports and activities, you don’t need specialist sports clothing or the added stretch of spandex or elastane.
-Our ethical t-shirts guide has loads of Best Buy options for classic t-shirts, and several of the brands in our ethical clothing guide sell leisurewear like leggings and comfy tops.
+For many sports and activities you don’t necessarily need specialist sports clothing or the added stretch of spandex or elastane.
+If you're looking for clothes for walking or relaxing at home our ethical t-shirts guide has loads of Best Buy options, and several brands in our ethical clothing guide sell leisurewear like leggings and comfy tops.

 What is sportswear made of?

-Flexible, breathable, durable, and comfortable are some of the qualities shoppers look for when buying sportswear.
+Flexible, breathable, durable and comfortable are some of the qualities shoppers look for when buying sportswear.
 The three most popular fibres in technical sportswear appear to be polyester, elastane and nylon.
-All of them are fossil fuel based, although some in the industry have started to replace these.
+All of them are fossil fuel based, although some in the industry have started to replace or reduce these materials.

 Polyester vs recycled polyester

 Polyester is the most commonly used sportswear material.
-It is made of fossil fuels – or in the case of its recycled version, PET bottles.
+It is made of fossil fuels (petroleum-based polymers) – or in the case of its recycled version, PET bottles.

 Because of its light weight, stretchiness, and good wicking quality, it is an extremely popular sportswear material.
 But, because it is made of plastic it does not break down and will pollute the environment forever.